sul-dlss/mylibrary/README.md

 Note, too, that the API does not allow us to paginate within a list of checkouts/requests/fines, as they are retrieved as part of the patron information request.

+## A note about payments to CyberSource
+So...
+MyLibrary will make post requests to a CyberSource payment form.
+If successful this form will return us some information back.
+That information will be used in conjunction with a cookie set in PaymentsController to filter Patron fines.
+Those fines will be filtered for that current user's in browser session for 10 minutes.
+We are assuming a few things:
+ - That Symphony will resolve these transactions in at least 10 minutes
+ - That the user won't be switching browsers and expect their payments to be filtered to in flight payments

+We recognize that this is not optimal, but can't determine a better way forward at the moment with CyberSource constraints.

 ## Testing

 The test suite (with RuboCop style enforcement) will be run with the default rake task (also run on travis)